satori-com/tcpkali/README.md

       --channel-lifetime <T>      Shut down each connection after T seconds --channel-bandwidth <Bw>    Limit single connection bandwidth
+      -l, --listen-port <port>    Listen on the specified port --listen-mode=<mode>        What to do upon client connect, where <mode> is:
+                   "silent"       Do not send data, ignore received data (default) "active"       Actively send messages
-      -l, --listen-port <port>    Listen on the specified port -w, --workers <N>           Number of parallel threads to use -T, --duration <T=10s>      Load test for the specified amount of time
+      -w, --workers <N>           Number of parallel threads to use -T, --duration <T=10s>      Load test for the specified amount of time